 According to the probable cause affidavit submitted by Marshfield Police Department to the Wood County District Attorney’s office, Foth and Dickman – at the instruction of Hoover – entered the home, lit a blanket on fire, and the fire grew quickly as they exited the home.
 They then informed Hoover that the fire was successful and she said instructed them not to tell anyone.
 She then filed a claim for the loss through insurance, where she had a cash value policy for $20,000.

-Danielle Hartwig, who resides in a trailer with Foth, was also charged for obstruction of an officer in connection with the case.
+Danielle Hartwig, Dickman’s girlfriend, was also charged for obstruction of an officer in connection with the case.